 Any good film director knows that even the best stories fall flat if they’re not complemented with the right look.
 Whether you’re decorating a church or setting up a ceremony site outdoors, approach it like you’re composing a photograph, and position people and objects to achieve a sense of balance and beauty.
 Not sure what this means?
 Your photographer and your florist are both masters of composition.
 Ask them how the space should be set up.

-4. Dance to live music.
+4. Include live music.

 Live music has a human element that pre-recorded music lacks – and every performance is unique, which adds to the drama.